gabriel-tessier/HeadsUp/README.md

 - `grunt dist` : Generate the assets files for Production mode.
 Is a combination of the tasks **frontend-dist** and **backend-dist**.
 - `grunt frontend-dist` : Build the assets for the frontend side of the project for Production
 - `grunt backend-dist` : Build the assets for the backend side of the project for Production

+(**) virtualenv Installation (on linux) virtualenv  --python=/usr/bin/python2.7 venv # fix the path to your python if need . venv/bin/activate # you should have a (venv) in your prompt deactivate # to leave your venv